Search

 The Text

 The text provides plenty of material on Fortran, but nothing on numerical analysis.
 The latter will be supplied by the instructor in class.
-We expect to cover at least chapters 1 through 7 in the text but will not attempt to go through the entire book.
+We expect to cover chapters 1 through 7 plus the start of chapter 8 but will not attempt to go through the entire book.

 Core Goals

 This course contributes especially toward the following core curriculum goals, listed in order of emphasis.
-Writing good mathematics in the solution of problems is the key communication skill for this course.
+Writing good mathematics in the solution of problems is the key communication skill for this course, but also included is the oral presentation of solutions by individual students and small teams of students.

 1. To develop mathematical skills and quantitative literacy